2013–14 North American winter: Mid-February nor'easter

-Early March winter storm
+Late February–early March winter storm

 On February 28, an extratropical cyclone moved near California, intensifying as it did so.
 Showers and thunderstorms began spreading into California early on March 1 which is the atmospheric river with heavy snowfall in the mountains, torrential rainfall, triggering numerous flash floods, and even spawning two EF0 tornadoes in Arizona and California The storm weakened somewhat as it began to pass through the southwestern United States, but maintained its structure as it began to move towards the central part of the country.

 At the same time, an Alberta clipper was moving through the Upper Midwest, dropping relatively light to moderate snow through the areas.
 The energy between the clipper system and the remains of the extratropical cyclone combined to produce energy for a long tracked winter storm.
 Late on March 2, snow and ice began to develop along a weak area of low pressure near Texas and Oklahoma.
 Numerous locations reported thunderstorms with sleet and freezing rain due to the intense upper-air dynamics and Arctic air at the surface.
 A small squall line began to set up ahead of the cold front.
 Snow and ice began to reach into the Mid-Atlantic near midnight, which eventually started to sag southwards, keeping most of the heaviest snow accumulations to the south of the Northeast.
 The system then moved off by evening on March 3.
 Snowfall accumulations ranged from 3–7 in from the winter storm.
 At least 16 fatalities were reported.